Levrk/nbaSim/ReadMe.txt

 description:
-Program currently capable of simulating a game between a select group of NBA teams (team options: cavs, celtics, warriors)
+Program currently capable of simulating a game between a select group of NBA teams (team options: cavs, celtics, warriors, nuggets, bucks)

 HOW TO USE: just run "java Main celtics warriors" in the command line to watch them play